 Whether you're in a library or cybercafe, at your friend's or relative's house, or in a hotel's business center, Ashampoo Office 2012 allows you to work anywhere, and even on a computer that's not your own.

 Microsoft Office may have more features, and open source office suites may cost you nothing.
 But when you want a reliable, well-supported, full featured office suite at an affordable price, Ashampoo Office 2012 is clearly the best choice, and offers the greatest value in today's software market.

 Thanks to the great feedback we've had from Infopackets readers on our previous reviews of Ashampoo products, the firm has agreed to make available to our subscribers a special limited-time offer on its entire Office package.

 Normally the package retails at $59.99, which, to be frank, is a bargain in itself.
-For a limited time, Infopackets readers can get Ashampoo Office 2012 for just $29.99: a whopping 50% off!
+For a limited time, Infopackets readers can get Ashampoo Office 2012 for 50% off (full version), or 75% for upgrades - details below.

-To take advantage of this offer -- simply click on the link below to buy today.
+To take advantage of this offer, simply click on one of the two links below.